ericcornelissen/shescape/docs/tips.md

 ### Use a Blocklist

-A blocklist (sometimes called a _blacklist_) is an ineffective way to to protect against shell injection.
+A blocklist (sometimes called a _blacklist_) is an ineffective way to protect against shell injection.
 This is because it is likely you will forget to block something.
 If you think your only option is a blocklist, use a shell escape library like Shescape instead.